CiwPython/Ciw/docs/Basics/output_data.rst

 The Rejection Dictionary
 ------------------------

 When nodes have a limited queueing capacity, some arriving customers are rejected from the system.
-Data about these rejected customers is kept in the Arrival Node's :code:`rejection_dict`.
+Data about these rejected customers is kept in the Simulation object's :code:`rejection_dict`.
 This is a dictionary of dictionaries, with nodes and customer classes as keys, and a list of arrival dates as values.
-For example :code:`Q.nodes[0].rejection_dict[1][2]` gives a list of the times that new arriving customers of class 2 were rejected from node 1.
+For example :code:`Q.rejection_dict[1][2]` gives a list of the times that new arriving customers of class 2 were rejected from node 1.